How to make a media kit for bloggers and other creators

 If you are a blogger or company with a site you can make a separate sub-page outlining the basics and ask people to reach out to you by email for the media kit.

 I have even managed to come across a public web-based media kit template for content creators built in the web builder platform Framer.
-The template Ratecard comes with a nice video background and all the important information on one single landing page.
-Since I do use Framer myself to develop websites and use it often – if you do not mind learning its interface – you can easily use this template, and adjust it.
-Also, you can make it private and just send invitations to people who need to see it.
+The Framer template Ratecard (unfortunately no longer available) comes with a nice video background and all the important information on one single landing page.
+Since I use Framer myself to develop websites and use it often – if you do not mind learning its interface – you can easily use this template, and adjust it.
+Also, you can make it private and send invitations to people who need to see it.
 You can also duplicate it and create several landing pages with different prices, and services.

 I hope the information provided in this article has been insightful and beneficial to you.
-Crafting a well-designed media kit is not only about compiling facts and figures but also about effectively communicating your brand’s identity and value proposition, that resonates with potential collaborators, sponsors, and partners.
+Crafting a well-designed media kit is about compiling facts and figures and effectively communicating your brand’s identity and value proposition that resonates with potential collaborators, sponsors, and partners.
 Thank you for taking the time to explore this topic with me.
 Wishing you all the best in your endeavors.